Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Expertise

-Geoff is one of Australia’s leading transport and commodities lawyers with 25 years' experience in the field.
-He has been recognised in the latest Chambers Asia-Pacific guide for providing strategic and effective legal advice in the shipping space and has been listed in The Best Lawyers in Australia as a leading lawyer in 'Transportation Law', 'Shipping & Maritime Law' and 'Trade Law' since 2013.
+Geoff is one of Australia’s leading transport and commodities lawyers with 25 years' experience in the field and is recognised in the latest Chambers Asia-Pacific guide for providing strategic and effective legal advice in the shipping space.
+He has been listed in The Best Lawyers in Australia guide since 2013 and is currently listed as a leading lawyer for 'Transportation Law', 'Shipping & Maritime Law' and 'Trade Law'.

 Geoff has also been recognised as a leading ‘Admiralty, Shipping & Maritime Law’ lawyer by Doyle’s Guide since 2016.
 In 2022, he was named by Who’s Who Legal as a global leader in the shipping space.